giuliodondi/kOS-ShuttleEntrySim/README.md

 - **vessel_dir.ks** wil specify which folder in 'Shuttle_entrysim\VESSELS' is used.
 - **landing_sites.ks** contains the definition of the Runways available for targeting by the scripts.

 I provide you with my own landing sites definitions for reference, but I strongly suggest you check the runway placement in your own game and then re-measure the data.
-There is a script in the main kOS root **measurerwy.ks** to help you with that.
+There is a helper script in the main kOS root **measurerwy.ks** just for that.
 Here is how you use it:
 - spawn on the runway you want to measure in some kind of rover or wheeled vehicle
 - drive to the near edge behind you, exactly on the runway centerline
 - run the script and press Action Group 9